coreypeck/solo_project/README.md

 To go to another town type: go next town
 (This field is also Case Insensitive)
-Once you leave the town, you will be unable to return.
+Once you leave the town, you will be unable to return. when you type in go next town, this will prompt a vote.
+Type "yes" (case insensitive) to agree to move on.
+Do nothing or type "no" to stay